 The best traditional Spanish Christmas foods are the simplest.
 I love cooking Christmas treats at this time of the year.
 Usually, I start my Christmas cake in November to give it a good month or more to be fed and mature.
 I really love Christmas traditions, and for me there’s nothing better than a homemade traditional mince pie with brandy cream!

-traditional christmas foods
+Traditional christmas foods

 For me, it’s very important to use suet and make your own lard for the pastry.
 I also think it’s fundamental to make your own candied fruits.
 I really cannot say enough how different and delicious these are compared to a shop bought mince pies, or even shop bought mincemeat!
 It is well worth the time and effort.Roscon de Reyes, also known as Epiphany cake, is a traditional Spanish dessert used to celebrate El Día de Los Reyes, or Three Kings Day, on the 6th of January.
 Roscon de Reyes is a sweet, oval shaped bread that is topped with dried dates and candied fruit – the cake often has a small toy hidden inside, bringing luck in the coming year to whoever is first to find it.

-Wishing you and your family all the very best this Christmastime.
+Wishing you and your family all the very best this Christmas time.

 Love, Claire x